markqvist/Reticulum/docs/source/gettingstartedfast.rst

       :align: center
       :target: _images/meshchat_1.png

-Reticulum Meshchat is of course also compatible with Sideband and Nomad Network, or any other LXMF client.
+Reticulum MeshChat is of course also compatible with Sideband and Nomad Network, or any other LXMF client.

 Using the Included Utilities